EBook: Six Tips for Using Supply Chain Modeling for Trading Partner Collaboration from Experts at Unilever, Cardinal Health and CHEP

-Predict how your supply chain would perform under any circumstance with simulation, a unique form of analysis that truly factors time and variability into each individual transaction, decision and movement throughout the supply chain.
+Discrete event simulation is a unique form of analysis that truly factors time and variability into each individual transaction, decision and movement throughout the supply chain.
 Learn simulation creates a detailed model of the end-to-end supply chain that incorporates variability into elements such as demand, sourcing lead times, transport times, handling and production.

 Much like that money in your coat, there are numerous supply chain cost saving opportunities that are hidden just below the surface at most companies, and you can utilize supply chain modeling technology to uncover that money.
 Read this whitepaper to learn the four key modeling techniques used by many leading companies to “find” money in the supply chain.

 Many of the world's best known companies’ supply chains grew from a series of historical accidents rather than intentional design.
 By creating living models of the corporate supply chain, companies can examine how their supply chains will perform under a wide range of market conditions and assumptions and analyze the trade-offs of cost, service and risk.

 How can you design a transportation network that can achieve its full potential?
 Only through computations that isolate your legacy infrastructure and model the data with a ‘what if’ freedom.
 Transportation network design is a rapidly-growing analysis approach that enables companies to create digital “models” of their end-to-end supply chains to evaluate new strategies and identify break-through performance improvements.

 Many of the world’s leading retailers have dramatically increased their profitability by designing the optimal supply chain to achieve the desired (highest) customer service level at the lowest cost.
 Read this whitepaper to learn supply chain design strategies used by the world’s leading retailers to achieve maximum profitability.
 These strategies include: Omni-Channel Fulfillment, Supply Chain Segmentation, Right-Sizing Inventory, Product Flow-Path Optimization and more.